mllite/sklearn2sql-demo/notebooks/database_limitations.md

 Database vendors : Naming objects is a user freedom and is a recommneded way of reflecting object semantics.
 Please get rid of this too 1900's feature !!!!

+## Unicode Support

+In our tests, 5 out of 10 database dialects did not support unicode in the table/column/index/key names out of the box.

+Using UTF8 by default for a database does not cost too much.
+Unicode is quite old and stable now (more than 25 years old).

+A database should support all types fo data.
+Tesxtual data are the most used.
+Their support is not optional.
+A lot of C++, Java, ..., and Python  code has been written, to override such or such database bug/behavior when it deals with unicode.
+Text is TEXT.

+Database vendors : Please , please, make utf8 the default encoding for your database.
+Even in the United States of America ;-).

 ## Use of Virtual Machines

 Hadoop based databases (hive, impala) use a large number of VMs for executing a single SQL statement.
 The SQL execution is too slow and unacceptable.
 This makes these databases simply not suitable for this kind of task (SQL-based in-database analytics).
 The benchmarking process did not always end properly without timeout (thousands of models trained on different table layouts [columns x lines])